 Oral Defense: The Defense is held as a public seminar, followed by a closed-door examination, with required attendance by the Thesis Committee, including its external member ("outside reader").
 The format of the closed-door examination is similar to that of the Oral Defense of the Thesis Proposal during the Preliminary Exam.
 Once the closed-door examination of the candidate has ended, the candidate will be asked to leave the room so the Thesis Committee can determine the outcome.
 If all Committee Members are satisfied that the student has "passed" the Defense, they will sign at least two copies of the signature page, which has been provided to them by the student.
 A student can "pass" even if minor revisions to the written dissertation are requested by the Committee.
-If the Committee determines that the student has "failed" the Defense due to significant shortcomings in either the written thesis or oral defense, the Committee will provide the student with an explanation of the shortcomings and determine whether the student should be placed on academic warning or be dismissed from the Program.
+If the Committee determines that the student has "failed" the Defense due to significant shortcomings in either the written thesis or oral defense, the Committee will provide the student with an explanation of the shortcomings and the student will be dismissed from the Program.